e-choness/pro-c-sharp/README.md

 Utilizing interfaces and factories to decouple dependencies from each of the classes.
 So that we can use each classes based on their abstractions rather than direct calls.

+For this example

+- `IMessageSender` is decoupling `Texter` and `Mailer` from their dependencies for `Retailer`.
+- When creating a new instance of `Retailer`, Both `Mailer` and `Texter` can be used for its constructor, no need to override or modify the class directly and worry about modifying the other parts of the program ending up break anything.

 ### :pencil2: Take Away

-In this case `IMessageSender` is decoupling `Texter` and `Mailer` from their dependencies for `Retailer`.
-When creating a new instance of `Retailer`, Both `Mailer` and `Texter` can be used for its constructor, no need to override or modify the class directly and worry about modifying the other parts of the program ending up break anything.
+Make sure the functionalities are contained within the classes and have them handle what is their supposed responsibilities.
+Avoid direct dependencies and instantiations as much as possible so that the modules are reusable for development, production and tests.

 ## :book: SOLID Library